 A “Microsoft account” is required to download free and paid apps, access documents and files saved in OneDrive, use Xbox services (on Windows too), and so on.
 This is a single sign-in feature Microsoft has been pushing for years.
 During the first-run start-up of a new computer, Microsoft makes it much easier to sign-up for or log-in to a Microsoft account than to create and login with a local account.
 It takes a fair bit of clicking around to discover the hidden button to create a local account.
 Users are thus encouraged to sign-in with this account type.
 It was first used to login to your local computer in Windows 8.

 If you’ve logged in to the Netflix or Twitter apps, Microsoft now has those passwords.
 If you’ve logged in to and saved your bank and Facebook passwords in Internet Explorer, Microsoft now has those passwords too.

 This behavior is enabled by default.
-Users can opt out of this feature by disabling the setting PC Settings: OneDrive: Sync settings: Other settings: Passwords.
+Users can opt-out of this feature by disabling the setting PC Settings: OneDrive: Sync settings: Other settings: Passwords.
 Even after disabling this setting, any non-synced settings — including passwords — will still be backed up to Microsoft’s servers.
 You also have to disable the PC Settings: OneDrive: Sync settings: Back up settings: Back up your settings for this PC setting.
-Both these setting will be reset and enabled by default if you upgrade from Windows 8 to 8.1.
+Both of these settings are reset and enabled by default when you upgrade from Windows 8 to 8.1.
 This again goes back to whether you trust Microsoft to do the right thing, to choose the right default, or not.
-Signing on on a new device will also turn everything back on by default.
+Signing-on on a new device will also turn everything back on by default.